aksnzhy/xlearn/doc/api_list.rst

                           This is because we use SSE instruction and the memory need to be aligned.
                           So even you assign k = 1, we still fill some dummy zeros from k = 2 to 4.

-  -r <learning_rate>   :  Learning rate for stochastic gradient descent.
+  -r <learning_rate>   :  Learning rate for optimization method.
 Using 0.2 by default.
-                          xLearn uses adaptive gradient descent (AdaGrad) for optimization problem, and the learning rate will be changed adaptively.
+                          xLearn can use adaptive gradient descent (AdaGrad) for optimization problem, if you choose AdaGrad method, the learning rate will be changed adaptively.

   -b <lambda_for_regu> :  Lambda for L2 regular.
 Using 0.00002 by default.
 We can disable the
                           regular term by setting this value to 0.0